Shop

 Ranging from amber to dark brown in color, quadrupels have a distinct flavor all their own.

-“Our well-loved Three Philosophers is a quadruple blended with a touch of cherry,” says Debar.
-“Each January brings a special release.
-This year, we released Three Philosophers Double Chocolate, which was a partnership with Taza Chocolate and included the addition of cocoa nibs.”
+“Our well-loved Three Philosophers is a quadrupel blended with a touch of cherry,” says Debar.
+“Each January brings a special release.”

 Debar explains that quads have a relatively low perceived hop character but require a fair amount of bitterness to counter the residual sweetness.

-“I like the relative lighter body to alcohol strength,” says Grinkey, who also notes its the history of the beer that makes them even more enjoyable.
+“I like the relative lighter body to alcohol strength,” says Grinkey, who also notes that the history of the beer makes them even more enjoyable.
 “Belgian beers are some of the oldest beer styles and have been hugely inspirational to American craft brewers.”

 Today, with such great access to Belgian quads, Camacho urges people to take advantage of the offerings.